jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 1.5 - Create the Index Route

 @pytest.mark.app-create-index-route We will display all jobs on the index page.
-To start we will create a basic route that displays the contents of the index template.
+To start in `app.py` we will create a basic route that displays the contents of the index template.
 Create a function called `jobs` and attach a `route()` decorator with the URL of `/`.
 Add an additional path of `/jobs`.
-In the body of the function return a call to the `render_template()` passing the `index.html` template.
+In the body of the function return a call to the `render_template()` passing in the `index.html` template.

 ## 1.5 - Create Employer and Job Templates